 We aim to pursue the following strategies to find treatments:

-Target AGO2 protein: repurposing existing drugs or finding novel small-molecule drugs
+1. Target AGO1 and AGO2 proteins: repurposing existing drugs or finding novel small-molecule drugs

-Target AGO2 DNA: gene replacement therapy and gene editing
+3. Target AGO1 and AGO2 DNA: gene replacement therapy (LOF only) and gene editing

 A better understanding of a) disease mechanisms and b) how the disease presents itself gained from our earlier phases will strongly guide the development of therapeutic approaches.